 Ewa Braun with the 50th Polish Film Festival Platinum Lions Award

-The award of the 50th anniversary Polish Film Festival in Gdynia for lifetime achievements will go to Ewa Braun, outstanding production designer and set decorator.
+The award of the 50th anniversary Polish Film Festival in Gdynia for lifetime achievements will go to Ewa Braun, outstanding production designer and interior decorator.
 She will be presented with the award during the Closing Gala of the 50th Polish Film Festival.

 This is extremely joyful news for me!
 I am honoured by the decision to award me the Platinum Lions for lifetime achievements.
 Traditionally, this award has been given primarily to directors, and I am really proud that by the decision of the Festival Organising Committee, on the recommendation of the Polish Filmmakers Association and the Festival Programme Council, I will receive this extremely prestigious award.
 Especially since the presentation will take place at the 50th anniversary Polish Film Festival Awards Ceremony.
 I am well satisfied that for the second time, after Agnieszka Holland, a female director will be awarded – comments the award recipient, Ewa Braun.